GitTables/gittables.github.io/index.md

 - Data search, integration, and validation.
 - Data visualization and analysis recommendation.
-- Schema autocompletion for e.g. database or knowledge base design.
+- Schema completion for e.g. database or knowledge base design.
-- Database applications like query optimization.

 ### The dataset

 On average the tables have 25 columns and 209 rows, more detailed statistics can be found in the table on top of this page.
 Each table is stored in a parquet file and comes with metadata, in the form of the original URL, license, and table dimensions.
 Figure 2 shows an example table.